Poorvi551/Software_Testing_Learnings/README.md

 3. three dots -> more tools -> Dev Tools (When there is a  disability of above two options)
 4. Toggle device when inspected beside element

+## Defect/Bug Life Cycle

+1. Defected -> Deviation from an expected functionality

+* New -> Whenever any defect is encountered by QA for the very first time then QA log that defect and mark the status as NEW (Log -> can be done on any either excel or Jira or testlink or any other tools based on the organisation)

+2. Assigned -> QA manager will approve the defect and assign it to developer team for fixing.

+3. InProgress/Open -> Developer will analyze the defect and works on its fix.

+   * Rejected(Not a Bug):

+Example : Shaadi.com

+   Age(18 yrs -- 80 yrs)
+   Prakhar --> 20 -> Error -> Your age is not valid

+DEFECT #1 - User is not able to register when age is 20.
+Age -> 18 Gender male --> 20 (for males 21 is the marriage age so developer will reject the defect)

+Those defects which are invalid one such type of defects are marked as rejected.

+   * Duplicate : When the defect is raised twice or more the developer marks it as Duplicate and start working on original one.

+   * Deferred : When the raised issue is of low importance and low priority such types of issues are marked as deferred and these issues are fixed in upcoming version or release.

+4. Fixed -> When developer makes necessary changes in code then he marks the status as fixed.

+5. Retest -> QA will retest the defect whether it got fixed or not.

+6. Closed -> If the issue no longer exists the QA marks the status as closed.

+7. Reopen -> If the raised issue still exists the QA marks it Reopen and assign back to developer.